HugoMoncada/Intro-section-with-dropdown-navigation/README.md

 Users should be able to:

-- View the relevant dropdown menus on desktop and mobile when interacting with the navigation links
+- View the relevant dropdown menus on desktop and mobile when interacting with the navigation links - status = (✔)
-- View the optimal layout for the content depending on their device's screen size
+- View the optimal layout for the content depending on their device's screen size - status = (✔)
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page - status = (✔)

 ### Screenshot